jeremydowdy/Eternal-Blue-THM-walkthrough/README.md

 Now run the exploit!

-Give this step a few minutes to complete
+Give this step a few minutes to complete, once the machine stops and you see that a session has opened. press _enter_

 ![alt text](https://github.com/jeremydowdy/Eternal-Blue-THM-walkthrough/blob/main/Screenshot%202024-02-22%20163853.png)